 c.
 Inquiry Process

 The respondent will be provided with written notification of the allegation.
-The inquiry

-committee will interview the whistleblower, the respondent, and key witnesses as well as
+The Research Integrity Officer will interview the whistleblower, the respondent, and key witnesses as well as

-examining relevant research records and materials.
-Then the inquiry committee will
+examine relevant research records and materials.
+The Research Integrity Officer will

 evaluate the evidence and testimony obtained during the inquiry.
 After consultation with

-the Research Integrity Officer and institutional counsel, the committee members will
+the institutional counsel, the Research Integrity Officer will

 decide whether there is sufficient evidence of possible research misconduct to